 The average salary for HVAC technicians varies by state.
 The national average, however, is $23.68 per hour.
 To put that figure into perspective for you, consider that as of May 2021, the national average for hourly pay in the US was $11.41.

-Some of the highest paying states for HVAC contractors and technicians are on the East Coast to give you even more perspective.
+To give you even more perspective, some of the highest paying states for HVAC contractors and technicians are on the East Coast.
 For example, Connecticut pays its HVAC technicians the highest national hourly rate at $52.93 per hour.
 Conversely, Idaho HVAC specialists earn the lowest average at just $22.22 per hour – more than a dollar below the national average.

 3) 46,000 new HVAC Jobs will Be Created by 2028